rufus173/discjockey/README.md

 # Install

 `make discjockey`
+`sudo ./install`

 # Usage

 specify files or directories.
-Searches recursively, and sorts alphabeticaly within each directory
+Searches recursively, and sorts alphabeticaly within each directory. use `discjockey --help` to see controls and command line arguments